This article was first published in August 2019 and was last updated in June 2020.

 Crossing the island by road is like walking in Sicily’s fresh markets.
 It only takes a few minutes of driving outside of any of the cities to find expansive pieces of agricultural land.
 The soil owing to Mount Etna and its volcanic explosions through the centuries, is incredibly fertile and rich.

-Oranges, lemons, peach orchards, pistachio and almond trees, olive trees, cereal fields and vineyards cover the plains and hills anywhere that is a few kilometers from the developed coast.
+Oranges, lemons, peach orchards, pistachio and almond trees, olive trees, cereal fields and vineyards cover the plains and hills anywhere that is a few kilometers from the developed coast, a great stopover on an epic road trip across Europe.

 The food in Sicily is always fresh and in season.
 When it is not, restaurant menus will indicate it, so patrons can frown upon it and decide not to eat it.
 And it is also local, so it changes from city to city.
 Proximity food is the norm not the exception, and it has been for millennia.